 Hello VGChartz community!

-It's been about a year since we last opened up applications for writing staff.
-With some departures and with our yearly GotY write-ups on the horizon, it's time for recruitment once again.
+It's been a little over a year since we last opened up applications for writing staff.
+With our yearly GotY write-ups on the horizon, it's time for recruitment once again.

-This time around, we’re looking primarily for review writers, although people looking to post more general feature articles are also welcome to apply.
-If you love to play and analyze games and/or you have a lot of fun op-ed ideas bouncing around in your head, we hope you will submit an application.
+Just like last year, we’re looking primarily for review writers, although people looking to post more general feature articles are also welcome to apply.
+If you love to play and analyze games and/or you have a lot of fun op-ed ideas bouncing around in your head, we hope you'll submit an application.

 As a writer you'll have the opportunity to contribute to this site and community, gain a wider audience for your ramblings, broadcast your reviews on OpenCritic, have the potential to acquire review codes/copies ahead of launch, and also earn some money based on article traffic (please note that pay is modest; don’t go into it expecting to make a living).